 - Because of their underground location, there is a fairly constant temperature in the caves all year round +24 +25C (75-77 Fahrenheit).

 - A private one-day caving expeditions in Israel, costs $250 per person.
 For a group of more than four, this price will begin to fall

 - Weekly tours which individuals can join are also available and costs are of course lower for these – costing $155 including transportation upwards depending on the specific tour.

-This tour can be customized and taken as a private tour for families or groups.
-Click here to request a price quote.
+This tour is also available as a private tour for families or small groups.
+Please click here to request a price quote.

 We reply to all enquiries within 24 hours.